World Expo 2025 Guide: See the Future in Osaka

 Approximately 28 million visitors are expected during the 6-month exhibition.

-What Is the Theme of Expo 2025 in Osaka
+What is the theme of Expo 2025 in Osaka?

 The Expo 2025 theme is Designing Future Society for Our Lives.
 It aims to make people think about how they want to live and will promote the creation of sustainable societies.

 The Osaka World Expo theme has been selected in response to ongoing social changes.
-The development of technology such as AI and biotechnology will have a significant impact on humankind, including increasing life expectancy.
+The development of technology, such as AI and biotechnology, will have a significant impact on humankind, including increasing life expectancy.

 The theme has also been shaped by COVID-19.
 The global pandemic has led to changes in people’s values and lifestyles and has left the world facing new challenges.
 Expo 2025 is an opportunity for the world to come together and discuss the theme of ‘life’.

-People’s Living Lab Concept
+People’s Living Lab concept

 • A space for people from around the world to view exhibits and co-create future society